 Lifestyle options are the best way to prevent and treat hyperlipidemia.

-This involves a "heart healthy" diet, regular exercise habits, no smoking, and maintaining a healthy weight.
+This involves a "heart-healthy" diet, regular exercise, avoiding or quitting tobacco use, and maintaining a healthy weight.

 The diet should include a variety of whole fruits and vegetables, plenty of fiber, and whole grains.